Pioglitazone/metformin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, congestive heart failure, edema (problems with fluid retention or swelling), macular edema (swelling of the back of the eye), adrenal gland problems, pituitary gland problems, or a history of alcoholism or bladder cancer.
+- Tell your doctor if you have kidney disease, liver disease, congestive heart failure, edema (fluid retention or swelling), macular edema (swelling of the back of the eye), adrenal or pituitary gland disease, vitamin B12 deficiency, or a history of alcohol abuse or bladder cancer.

 Possible Side Effects While Using This Medicine